pmpinto/blog/_posts/2020-04-24-working-from-home-will-affect-your-productivity.md

 title: Working from home will affect your productivity
 date: 2020-04-24 01:00:00 +0100
 categories: [productivity, jobs]
 description: But is it for the better or worse?
-Well, it looks like it depends on who is asking...
+Well, it looks like it depends on who you're asking...
 custom_excerpt: But is it for the better or worse?
-Well, it looks like it depends on who is asking...
+Well, it looks like it depends on who you're asking...
 image:
   path: assets/images/posts/working-from-home-will-affect-your-productivity/cover.png
   width: 1200